 Forms builder is the most used tool to design GUI in Oracle Apps 11i.
 R12 also uses a form builder to design custom and standard forms.
 Forms internally run SQL Queries, call package/procedure as per the business logic against Oracle Database.
 Sometimes, you find forms are running slow, taking time to perform the transaction.
 In this case, you can enable a trace of the form and generate TKPROF.

-This TKPROF should help you to identify the query which is the bottleneck and taking time to execute.
+This TKPROF should help you to identify the query that is the bottleneck and taking time to execute.
 This helps you to take corrective action by fine-tuning.

-Log in to Oracle Apps and open concern form.
+Log in to Oracle Apps and open the concern form.
 Click on Help–>Diagnostics–>Trace.
-This open below tracing options,
+The open below tracing options,

 - No Trace

 Select the Trace with Binds and Waits option as it provides the maximum information that could be helpful to identify the problem.

 This opens a pop-up window as shown below which displays the path where the trace file is stored.
 Write it down.

 Now perform required transactions on the forms that are taking time like querying forms, inserting records, or updating.

 Oracle apps log all these transactions in the trace file.
 Now, here trace is enabled till the time it is not explicitly disabled.
 Whatever action you do, it will get recorded in the Trace file.